Since 1987, the Florence Regional Arts Alliance has awarded over $380,000 in grants to arts organizations, artists, and teachers.

 To receive a copy of the application or any questions about FRAA’s Quarterly Grants Program contact executive director, Sandra Cook at firstname.lastname@example.org or 843.407.3092.

-The program is funded by a generous award from the John and Susan Bennett Memorial Arts Fund of the Coastal Community Foundation of SC, the South Carolina Arts Commission, The National Endowment for the Arts, Honda and local individual support to the Florence Regional Arts Alliance.
+The program is funded by a generous award from the John and Susan Bennett Memorial Arts Fund of the Coastal Community Foundation of SC, the South Carolina Arts Commission, The National Endowment for the Arts, Honda of South Carolina, Mosaic Clothing, LLC. and local individual support to the Florence Regional Arts Alliance.